Progressive Multi-Modality Learning for Inverse Protein Folding: Methods

 \section{Methods}

-As depicted in Figure~\ref{fig:2}, our MMDesign framework consists of a structural module and a contextual module sequentially, where the structural module is an equivariant GVP (GVPConv) with full graph convolution layers, and the contextual module is a self-attention encoder-decoder architecture.
+As depicted in Figure~\ref{fig:2}, MMDesign framework consists of a structural module and a contextual module sequentially.
 The goal of the MMDesign is to generate amino acid sequences based on the atomic coordinates (N, C$_\alpha$, C) of the corresponding protein backbones.
 The overall training pipeline is divided into two main steps.
 Step 1 is to initialize the GVPConv-based structural module and pretrain the AE network for the contextual module.
-The parameters of the structural module are directly derived from the off-the-shelf protein structure model \cite{zheng2023lightweight}, which is trained in a self-supervised manner.
-The contextual module pertaining can be regarded as a sequence-to-sequence pseudo-translation task.
+The parameters of the structural module are directly derived from the off-the-shelf protein structure model \cite{hsu2022learning}.
 And step 2 is to transfer the pretrained structural module and contextual module into the MMDesign framework.
-To encourage multi-modality feature interaction, we also introduce cross-layer cross-modal constraints.